StreetSupport/mhp/site/content/action-groups/emergency-and-temporary-accomodation.md

 ---
 action-group: yes
-title: "Emergency and Temporary Accommodation "
+title: "Emergency and Temporary Accommodation"
+slug: emergency-and-temporary-accommodation
 content:
   body: >-
     The Emergency and Temporary Accommodation Action Group aims to raise the